Project Implementation Directorate (PID)

 Government of Nepal has accorded a high priority to the task of providing safe and adequate drinking water in an equitable manner to the people of Kathmandu Valley.
 Residents of Kathmandu valley have been suffering from the hardship caused due to lack of adequate and safe drinking water for a long time.
 The Government started Melamchi Water Supply Project in December 2000, to solve the chronic drinking water shortage in valley on a sustainable manner.

-Scope of Sub-Project 2, being implemented by the Project Implementation Directorate (PID) of Kathmandu Upatayaka Khanepani Limited (KUKL) includes Water Supply works and Sewerage works through ADB assistance and the government's own resources.
-There are 3 water sector projects currently under implementation by PID, 2 of them with the assistance of ADB and one with the GON only financing.
-One project with financing of ADB has been completed and closed.
-Water Supply Projects include construction of about 10 service reservoirs at various locations in the Valley (Mahankalchaur, Bansbari, Paani Pokhari, Balaju, Khumaltar, Arubari, Tigni, Katunje and Kritipur), construction of a 77 km Bulk Distribution System (BDS) pipelines to supply water from Sundarijal WTP to the service reservoirs.
-Likewise, Distribution Network Improvement (DNI) works is designed to supply water to every household through laying of about 1000 km pipe line network.
-The above mentioned works are now completed but some length of DNI are yet to be commissioned and delayed due to non-availability of Melamchi water
+Scope of Sub-Project 2, being implemented by the Project Implementation Directorate (PID) of Kathmandu Upatayaka Khanepani Limited (KUKL) includes Water Supply works and Sewerage works through ADB assistance.
+Water supply works includes construction of about 9 service reservoirs at various locations in the Valley (Mahankalchaur, Bansbari, Paani Pokhari, Balaju, Khumaltar, Arubari, Tigni, Katunje and Kritipur), construction of a Bulk Distribution System (BDS) pipelines to supply water from Sundarijal WTP to the service reservoirs.
+Distribution Network Improvement (DNI) works is designed to supply water to every household through laying of about 670 kms pipe line network.
+Similarly, about 540 km. sewerage network will be upgraded/established and six Waste Water Treatment Plant (WWTP) in six different locations will be constructed/upgraded.